-- Parallel ARD does not take into account the cost of communication between cores - Parallel ARD suffers from numerical instability when a large number of cores is used - Parallel ARD initializes interface information in the simulation itself, which can take hours on larger scenes
+- Parallel ARD does not take into account the cost of communication between cores - Parallel ARD suffers from numerical instability when a large number of cores is used - Parallel ARD computes interface information in the simulation itself, which can take hours on larger scenes

-Large indoor and outdoor scenes at high frequencies on a large number of cores suffer from these issues.
+Large scale scenes on a large number of cores suffer from these issues.
 On some of our test scenes, hundreds of gigabytes of interface data are be created.
 This means a significant increase in communication cost that is dependent on the assignment of subdomains to cores.
-Additionally, the Parallel ARD splitting scheme creates thin (less than 3 grid cells thick) and badly formed partitions when splitting the larger partitions.
+Additionally, the Parallel ARD splitting scheme creates thin and badly formed partitions when splitting the larger partitions.
 This occurs when the splitting threshold is lower than the smallest surface area of a given partition.
-Finally, the initialization time ARD requires to compute hundreds of gigabytes of interface data can take hours.
+Finally, the time ARD requires to compute hundreds of gigabytes of interface data can take hours to compute.
 On larger clusters where computation time is a valuable resource, this is time wasted.

-4. MPARD
+4 MPARD

-In order to compute the acoustic field over time for large or high-frequency scenes, MPARD introduces a new parallel algorithm for the ARD method designed to run on tens of thousands of cores.
-The algorithm includes a modified subdomain assignment scheme that takes into account the communication costs between cores, a modified domain decomposition and splitting stage that increases numerical stability, and new preprocessing stages for computing metadata for interfaces and PML subdomains.
+MPARD introduces a new parallel pipeline for the ARD method, designed to run on tens of thousands of cores.
+The pipeline includes a modified subdomain assignment scheme that takes into account the communication costs between cores, a modified domain decomposition and splitting stage that increases numerical stability, and new preprocessing stages for computing metadata for interfaces and PML subdomains.

-4.1.
-Communication efficiency
+4.1 Communication efficiency